 As Unitarian Universalist organizers, MUUSJA staff and volunteers connect, amplify, sustain, and deepen justice work within, among, and beyond issues, teams, and congregations.

 As Unitarian Universalists, we aspire to be…

 …skilled, accountable, faithful partners with broad movements working for justice and collective liberation.

-solidarity with communities both locally and in the broader public sphere who are seeking to bend the arc of the universe toward justice.
+…in solidarity with communities both locally and in the broader public sphere who seek to bend the arc of the universe toward justice.

 bringing people together within, across and beyond congregations

 MUUSJA exists because together UU’s are smarter, louder, and stronger.
 From Bismarck to Winona, from fellowships of 10 to churches of 1000+, MUUSJA reminds us we are stronger together and we are not alone.
 We link with community experts on an array of issues, including reproductive, sexuality and gender justice, anti-racism and climate justice, decarceration and immigration witness, fighting hunger and homelessness, defending democracy and combating hate.
 When we team within, across, and beyond congregations, the work persists and grows.

 developing skilled. spiritually grounded, leader-full justice teams